lastlink/docs-1/01-getting-started/03-installation.md

 * _Admin Password / Confirm_ – The password for your first Directus user/admin

 #### Step 2 – Database
 * _Database Type_ – The Database type to be used.
-(Only MySQL is supported, including MariaDB, Percona Server or equivalent).
+(Only MySQL is supported, including MariaDB, Percona Server or equivalent). _SQLite and PostgreSQL support are under Development at the moment_
 * _Host Name_ – The database host, Typically `localhost`.
 * _Host Port_ - The database host port.
 * _Username_ – The database user with access and modify privileges.